-A student is encouraged to speak with his or her teacher if the student knows of an absence ahead of time, including absences for extracurricular activities, so that the teacher and student may plan any work that can be completed before or shortly after the absence.
+A student is encouraged to speak with his or her teacher if the student knows of an absence ahead of time, including absences for extracurricular activities.
+All work missed during a student absence will be given to the student upon his/her return to school.
+Students will be given an equal number of days to complete makeup work as the number of days they were absent.
+The principal must approve extenuating circumstances for receiving makeup work.
 Please remember the importance of student attendance at school and that, even though absences may be excused or unexcused, all absences account for the 90 percent threshold in regards to the state laws surrounding "attendance for credit or final grade."
-[See Attendance for Credit or Final Grade on page 30.]
+[See also Attendance for Credit or Final Grade on page 28.]